panter/catladder/docs/2_BUILD.md

 ```

 Components that use those shared builds set the build property to ` from: "<workspace-name>"` like in the example above.

+### Remarks

+- you can still have components with standalone builds in the same project
+- you can have multiple workspace builds in the same pipeline (if you really want...)
+- if a component requires env var during build, you have to use `dotEnv: true` as mentioned above.
+The workspace build job will create a .env in each component that has `dotEnv: true` set before running the build command.
+-